 First-ever life science hackathon in Austin

-66.7% learned about interoperability for the first time
+66.7% of participants learned about interoperability for the first time

-91.7% validated the hackathon format to solve challenges
+91.7% of participants loved the hackathon as a way to solve challenges

-Increased Awareness - on the challenges in open science, biotechnology, and bioeducation.
+Increased Awareness of the challenges in open science, biotechnology, and bioeducation.

 Increased Opportunity - graduate and undergraduate students can understand in-depth industry struggles and can develop cross-functional skillsets to tackle:

-300+ students hacking 6 challenges for accessibility and inclusion
+300+ students hacking 6 challenges around accessibility and inclusion

-Increased Awareness - on the challenges around accessibility, product design shortfalls, and engagement with marginalized community
+Increased Awareness of the challenges around accessibility, product design shortfalls, and engagement with marginalized communities.

-Better Human-Centered Design - interviews with the challenge experts provided a real, human-centered design experience for the hackathon projects
+Human-Centered Design facilitated through interviews with the challenge experts, providing a true, human-centered design experience for the hackathon participants.

-Increased Awareness - on the challenges around affordability to diversity & inclusion
+Increased Awareness of the challenges around affordability of diversity and inclusion.

-Diversity in STEM fields - Working at UT Girl Day is a powerful way to provide diverse talent to the industry down the pipeline
+Diversity in STEM fields by inspiring young women at UT Girl Day to pursue STEM careers and providing diverse talent to the industry down the pipeline.

-Greater economic mobility in workforce - We want to inspire our future engineers, designers, and scientists to reach their potential professional and personally.
+Greater economic mobility in workforce through encouraging future engineers, designers, and scientists to reach their potential.

-92.6% of 40 High School Students scored the workshop as an “A” experience
+92.6% of 40 high school student participants scored the workshop as an “A” experience